← Back to lessons

 You have completed the course.
 Here is what you built:

-• A personal website from a conversation, deployed to the internet
+• A personal website deployed to the internet with a real URL

 • A command-line tool that solves a real problem

-• A customized workflow with CLAUDE.md, memory, and permission settings
+• A customized workflow with CLAUDE.md and memory settings

 Three days ago, you had never used Claude Code.
 Now you have working software on the internet.